galform/get_nebular_emission/README.rst

 **eml_plots**

 · Change the paths to r"... (generic).
+(Search <<Here>> in the code to see where are.)

-· In test.py change the legends.
+· In test_sfrf change the legends.
 There is an error and it does not work well, search this error.

-· In test.py add in the legend from which observations are the data, bibliography.
+· In test_sfrf add in the legend from which observations are the data, bibliography.

+· In test_sfrf search an efficient form to get the observational data.

-· Add test.py and Medians.py to eml_plots. test.py is the test_sfrf and Medians.py is the test_medians.
+· Add Medians.py to eml_plots.
+Medians.py is the test_medians.
 Arrange all, delete the extra line code that are not needed.

 · Change all the definitions of the functions to the right ones.